 There’s good news about survival rates for lung cancer — they are on the rise, thanks to innovative treatments like immunotherapy.
 Learn more about this treatment option.

 Immunotherapy stimulates a patient’s immune system with man-made antibodies that train the system to attack and destroy cancer cells.
 According to Jorge J. Nieva, MD, a medical oncologist at the USC Norris Comprehensive Cancer Center at Keck Medicine of USC and associate professor of clinical medicine at the Keck School of Medicine of USC, the treatment has been so effective in fighting lung cancer that it has debunked the common misconception that lung cancer is a death sentence.
-“In fact, 20 to 25 percent of our lung cancer patients are long-term survivors with immunotherapy,” Dr. Nieva said.
+“In fact, 20 to 25% of our lung cancer patients are long-term survivors with immunotherapy,” Nieva says.

 Immunotherapy for lung cancer was approved by the Food and Drug Administration in 2015, but it has been used in clinical trials for some time.
-There are two additional immunotherapies under review, with expected approval by the end of 2016.

 Who is a good candidate for immunotherapy?

-The best candidates are patients with non–small cell lung cancer (NSCLC), which is diagnosed about 80 to 85 percent of the time.
-This type of lung cancer usually occurs in former or current smokers, although it can be found in non-smokers.
+The best candidates are patients with non–small cell lung cancer, which is diagnosed about 80 to 85% of the time.
+This type of lung cancer usually occurs in former or current smokers, although it can be found in nonsmokers.
 It is also more common in women and younger patients.

 How is immunotherapy administered?